tnballo/high-assurance-rust/src/chp4/attack_2.md

 * A sequence of such instructions co-opts program execution and forces the CPU under the control of a weird program's state machine (exploit).

-In our example, this weird machine has two states:
+In our example, the weird machine has two states:

 1. **Buffering** - receiving characters to build a command string.
 2. **Executing** - running a command as a shell subprocess.

 A 2nd, malicious, shadow-machine is always present just beneath the surface.
+Just waiting to be activated, to emerge.
 In any non-ideal program.

-Just waiting to be activated, to emerge.
-Visually, we transition to the weird machine from the normal machine's **Open** state if an exploit payload is received by the server:
+Visually, we transition to the weird machine from the normal machine's "Open" state if an exploit payload is received by the server:

 </br>
 <p align="center">
   <img width="100%" src="socket_weird_machine.svg">
   <figure>
-  <figcaption><center>Weird machine programmed via remote exploit payload</center></figcaption><br>
+  <figcaption><center>Weird machine programmed via remote exploit payload.</center></figcaption><br>
   </figure>
 </p>